Non-stop flights to Bangkok (BKK)

 Non-stop flights from South-East Asia to Bangkok

-Ethiopian Airlines (Star Alliance): year-round flights from Jakarta (CGK).
+Ethiopian Airlines (Star Alliance): year-round flights from Jakarta (CGK) and Hanoi (HAN).

 Garuda Indonesia (SkyTeam): year-round flights from Jakarta (CGK).